UltronGlow/ultronglow-docs/UltronGlow Validator Node Configuration.md

-# UlutronGlow Validator Node Configuration
+# UltronGlow Validator Node Configuration

 Instructions for configurating a Validator Node on the UltronGlow Network.